ryan-haskell/vite-plugin-elm-watch/docs/react/using-props.md

             )

 -- 5️⃣ Define an Elm port.
-The name must be "prop_"
+The name must
---   followed by the prop name from React. port prop_label : (String -> msg) -> Sub msg
+-- exactly match the prop name from React. port label : (String -> msg) -> Sub msg

 -- 6️⃣ Add a subscription to listen for events on
---   the "prop_label" port, calling your `PropLabelChanged` --   message when a change is detected! subscriptions : Model -> Sub Msg subscriptions model =
+-- the "label" port, calling your `PropLabelChanged` -- message when a change is detected! subscriptions : Model -> Sub Msg subscriptions model =
-    prop_label PropLabelChanged
+    label PropLabelChanged

 ```